 Students can apply directly on the official website of the lenders.

-Can I apply for private loans as a student?
+Can I apply for a personal loan?

 Yes, you can apply for a personal loan.